Atri-Labs/framework-docs/docs/start-engine.md

 atri start
 ```

+At the start of a new project, you will be asked to select the virtual environment you are using.

 :::info
-This will start the visual editor at `http://localhost:4002`.
-If the editor doesn't open automatically in the browser, please open `http://localhost:4002` in the browser.
+The visual editor is now available at `http://localhost:4002`.
+If the editor doesn't open automatically, please manually open `http://localhost:4002` in the browser.
 :::

 Congratulations!
 Atri framework is now ready to use.

 ### Next Steps

-If you are using the framework for the first time, we would strongly recommend you follow the upcoming tutorial to create a simple app.
+If you are using the framework for the first time, we strongly recommend you follow the upcoming tutorial to create a simple app.